Yes, each guest must complete:

 Weather & personal reasons are not applicable for cancellation refunds.
 For more information about our summer cancellation policy, please contact us by calling 778-317-4523 or by email at email@example.com

 In all scenarios, Whitecap still highly recommends that all guests purchase trip cancellation, trip interruption, and medical insurance.
 If we can provide direction or guidance in regards to insurance, please don’t hesitate to contact us.
 Cancellation insurance can be purchased from your local travel insurance company.
 For residents of BC, cancellation insurance can be difficult to purchase.
-We recommend http://www.seafirstinsurance.com/ or https://lifestylefinancial.ca/ as the best option for this.
+We recommend Lifestyle Travel Insurance Services.

-Our summer operation runs from July 14-September 29th.
-Please note we are open to special requests if you wanted to chat with someone about those please reach out at firstname.lastname@example.org
+Our summer operation runs from mid-July until mid-September, pending weather.
+Please note we are open to special requests if you wanted to chat with someone about those please reach out to firstname.lastname@example.org

-We can accommodate up to 15 people comfortably at the lodge for your event in the summer.
+We can accommodate up to 15 people comfortably at the lodge.

 The terminal building is just east of the Blackcomb Helicopters office and Hanger.

-Generally the bugs are not too bad, however certain times of year are worse than others.
-Bring some bug spray just in case
+Certain times of year are worse than others.
+Bring some bug spray just in case.
+A Thermocel is another great option.

 We share the valley with many grizzly bears, however we have been coexisting peacefully for decades.
 We have strict policies with regards to food and waste to ensure this healthy relationship.
 Our guides and staff practice active bear management and will advise you how to properly behave.
 Bear deterrents are ok to bring, but you need to pack these separately and inform the guide prior to loading the helicopter.
 There will also be bear deterrents provided at the lodge.